Conscience: Religious

-In the Protestant Christian tradition, Martin Luther insisted in the Diet of Worms that his conscience was captive to the Word of God, and it was neither safe nor right to go against conscience.
+In the Protestant Christian tradition, Martin Luther insisted at the Diet of Worms that his conscience was captive to the Word of God, and it was neither safe nor right to go against conscience.
 To Luther, conscience falls within the ethical, rather than the religious, sphere.
 John Calvin saw conscience as a battleground: "the enemies who rise up in our conscience against his Kingdom and hinder his decrees prove that God's throne is not firmly established therein".
 Many Christians regard following one's conscience as important as, or even more important than, obeying human authority.
-A Christian view of conscience might be: "God gave us our conscience so we would know when we break His Law; the guilt we feel when we do something wrong tells us that we need to repent."
+According to the Bible, as enunciated in Romans 2:15, conscience is the one bearing witness, accusing or excusing one another, so we would know when we break the law written in our hearts; the guilt we feel when we do something wrong tells us that we need to repent."
 This can sometimes (as with the conflict between William Tyndale and Thomas More over the translation of the Bible into English) lead to moral quandaries: "Do I unreservedly obey my Church/priest/military/political leader or do I follow my own inner feeling of right and wrong as instructed by prayer and a personal reading of scripture?"
 Some contemporary Christian churches and religious groups hold the moral teachings of the Ten Commandments or of Jesus as the highest authority in any situation, regardless of the extent to which it involves responsibilities in law.
-In the Gospel of John (7:53–8:11) (King James Version) Jesus challenges those accusing a woman of adultery stating: "'He that is without sin among you, let him first cast a stone at her.'
+In the Gospel of John (7:53–8:11, King James Version), Jesus challenges those accusing a woman of adultery: "'He that is without sin among you, let him first cast a stone at her.'
 And again he stooped down, and wrote on the ground.
-And they which heard it, being convicted by their own conscience, went out one by one" [However the word 'conscience' is not in the original New Testament Greek, and is not in the vast majority of Bible versions.] (see Jesus and the woman taken in adultery).
-In the Gospel of Luke (10: 25–37) Jesus tells the story of how a despised and heretical Samaritan (see Parable of the Good Samaritan) who (out of compassion/pity - the word 'conscience' is not used) helps an injured stranger beside a road, qualifies better for eternal life by loving his neighbor, than a priest who passes by on the other side.
+And they which heard it, being convicted by their own conscience, went out one by one" (see Jesus and the woman taken in adultery).
+Of note, however, the word 'conscience' is not in the original New Testament Greek and is not in the vast majority of Bible versions.
+In the Gospel of Luke (10:25–37), Jesus tells the story of how a despised and heretical Samaritan (see Parable of the Good Samaritan) who (out of compassion or pity; the word 'conscience' is not used) helps an injured stranger beside a road, qualifies better for eternal life by loving his neighbor than a priest who passes by on the other side.

 This dilemma of obedience in conscience to divine or state law, was demonstrated dramatically in Antigone's defiance of King Creon's order against burying her brother an alleged traitor, appealing to the "unwritten law" and to a "longer allegiance to the dead than to the living".